samRiley04/PayCAT/documentation/payroll-algorithm.md

 **Limitations**

 This function currently does not have the capacity to:
-- Ingest on call hours.
+- Ingest on call hours (yet).
 - Account for anyone <1FTE.
 - Account for unrostered overtime.
+This should be entered into the roster manually as if it were your rostered hours. (i.e. extending your shift to include your overtime hours worked)

 A quick refresher: